-While New York City and London are often viewed as the museum capitals of the world, they’re far from the only cities with a wide variety of interesting exhibits and installations.
-In Montreal’s museums, you’ll find everything from fine art to historical accounts, and from quirky collectibles to the science of sound, on display.
+While New York City and London are often perceived as the museum capitals of the world, they’re far from the only cities with a wide variety of interesting exhibits and installations.
+In Montreal’s museums, you’ll find a little bit of everything on display: fine art, historical accounts, quirky collectibles, the science of sound.
 The city’s museums make Montreal a great stop for people who want to learn more about various subjects as they travel the world.

 With that in mind, here are six of our favorite museums from Montreal.